amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 - `u + ̃ + əɾ => ũ + əɾ => uʋəɾ` - It can be considered that either the nasalisation has disappeared (and the euphonic infix `ʋ` has appeared between `u` and `ə` according to vakārāgama saṁdhi) or the nasalisation itself has turned into `ʋ`.

-The following discussion about [neuter gender forms](#neuter-gender-forms) and [Tulu third-person pronouns](#proximal-demonstrative-ŭ-in-tulu) seem to support the case for the mediating nasalisation processes.
+The following discussion about [neuter gender forms](#neuter-gender-forms) and [Tulu third-person pronouns](#proximal-demonstrative-ŭ-in-tulu) seems to support the case for the mediating nasalisation processes.

 ##### Indications of mediating nasalisation after word fragments ending with vowels other than a in Tulu